rezarajan/sdc-traffic-sign-classifier/writeup_template.md

 | 0.02	      			| Speed limit (50km/h)	      	 				|

-For the first image, the model correctly predicts the 30km/h speed limit sign correctly.
+For the first image, the model correctly predicts the 30km/h speed limit sign.
 However, it only does so with a probability of 0.54.
-MOst notably, all other predictions are also speed limit signs.
-This may infer that the model does well with filtering for speed limit signs, but may have difficulty differentiating between them.
+Most notably, all other predictions are also speed limit signs.
+This may suggest that the model does well with filtering for speed limit signs, but may have difficulty differentiating between them.

 #### *Image 2: Speed limit (50km/h)*